Cash and Cash Equivalents, Explained

 Savings and Money Market Accounts

 A savings account has long been an essential money management tool.
-When you deposit your money in a member-FDIC bank savings account, the Federal Deposit Insurance Corporation (FDIC) insures it up to the maximum amount allowed by law, so you can be sure your money is secure.
+When you deposit your money in an FDIC-insured savings account, the Federal Deposit Insurance Corporation (FDIC) insures it up to the maximum amount allowed by law, so you can be sure your money is secure.
 Another bonus: You can make regular deposits and withdrawals (within federal limits) without committing to a term length or worrying about withdrawal penalties.

-But a savings account is usually a lower priority when you compare the interest rate offered to those of other bank products and cash equivalents.
-A money market account is also FDIC-insured, so it’s safe, and it pays interest like a savings account — but usually at a higher rate if you keep a higher balance.
-If your balance drops below a specified minimum, you might end up paying a monthly fee.
+But a standard savings account could be a lower priority when you compare the interest rate offered to those of other bank products and cash equivalents.
+A high-yield savings account at an online bank or a money market account could also be FDIC-insured, so it’s safe, and pays more interest.
+However, in some cases, if your balance drops below a specified minimum, you might end up paying a monthly fee.

 Get up to $300 when you bank with SoFi.